bo1623/Javascript-Project-Stock-Trading-App/Notes.md

 API requests are limited to 5 API requests per minute and 500 requests per day

+The reason I placed update_unrealized in the positionscontroller is because i want to call this periodically instead of whenever a trade is created

 #buy-btn button {
   background-color: #339933; /* Green background */